mhwdvs/media-server/README.md

 - have to manually disable anonymous usage statistic logging in sonarr/radarr
 - have to set preferred protocol in sonarr/radarr to torrent only
 - Have to manually configure Qbittorrent to seed

+## Disclaimer

+This project is only intended for the download and management of;
+- Shows with open licenses or expired copyrights (eg. Big Buck Bunny)
+- Content you already own on physical media
+    - Maybe you don't have a Blu-Ray player?

+I do not recommend or endorse illegitimate usage of any of the services arranged with this docker configuration.
+Don't use this configuration for anything that may be considered illegal in your place of residence.
+Observe that all liability and warrenty is waived via the GNU General Public License v3.0.